-And don’t forget about exhaust direction.
-A top exhaust lets you place the unit right up against a wall or in a corner, while a rear exhaust lets you aim the heated exhaust air away in a certain direction.
+And don’t forget about the exhaust direction.
+A top exhaust lets you place the unit right up against a wall or in a corner, while a rear exhaust lets you aim the heated exhaust air away in a specific direction.
 Neither is better.
 It only depends on which you prefer.

 Lastly, if you’re going to move the unit often, make sure it has wheels.

-These prices might seem a bit higher than you were expecting to pay, but if you live in a humid climate, have a basement, or have poor ventilation, then this is a home device that’s absolutely worth the cost.
-For everyone else, a dehumidifier is still worth having for infrequent use.
+Although prices for household dehumidifiers have decreased over the years, some of these units may seem more expensive than you’d have thought.
+But if you live in a humid climate, have a basement, or have poor ventilation, then this is a home device that’s absolutely worth the cost.